phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ![2015-07-24 02 17 55](https://cloud.githubusercontent.com/assets/353180/8866900/2df0ab06-3190-11e5-9a81-fdb85bb0f5a4.png)

-Finally the Material UI guidelines recommend using a circular icon for the large icon if the subject of the image is a person.
+Finally, the Material UI guidelines recommend using a circular icon for the large icon if the subject of the image is a person.
 This JSON sent from GCM:

 ```javascript
 {